 Much of Christensen's success can be traced back to his highly acclaimed book, The Innovator's Dilemma: When New Technologies Cause Great Firms to Fail.
 The Economist named this one of the most important business books ever written and it won Global Business Book Award as the best business book of the year (1997).
 Articles written by Christensen have received the Abernathy, Newcomen, James Madison, and Circle Prizes.

 His biography is littered with variety: starting as a missionary for his church, he went to Korea and became fluent in the language.
 He then worked as a management consultant and went on to co-found Ceramics Process Systems, and helped to build other businesses, including an innovation consulting firm, a public policy think tank and a boutique investment firm.
-At Harvard, he is the Kim B. Clark Professor of Business Administration.
+At Harvard, he was the Kim B. Clark Professor of Business Administration.

 Five Behaviours of a Successful Innovator

 With Jeff Dyer and Hal Gregersen, Clayton Christensen laid out the recipe for innovation in business as five key skills: associating, questioning, observing, networking, and experimenting.

 Associating: drawing links between unrelated ideas or disciplines.
 Author Frans Johanssen described this phenomenon as "the Medici effect.”.
 The Medici family funded funded sculptors, scientists, poets, painters, and architects in 15th century Florence.
 When these individuals influenced each other’s work, groundbreaking ideas were born.
 The result was the Renaissance – one of the most innovative eras the world has seen.
 Innovative thinkers are naturally able to connect ideas that others find unrelated.

 Questioning: Challenging ideas, thoughts, opinions makes for a stronger outcome.
 Not just ‘Is there a need for this?’ of ‘will it work?’ but ‘what if we try it that way or this?’